Veluthedath Nair: Roles and Traditional Occupation

 Veluthedath Nair is a temple oriented service caste and their major role was submitting a specific sacred cloth which is known as "Thiru Udayaada" or "Thiru Vasthra" to the deities.
-It was also the duty of Veluthedath Nair to perform ritualistic purificatory ceremonies in various occasions.
+This specific cloth is also known as "God's dress".Veluthedath Nairs also performed ritualistic purificatory ceremonies in various occasions.
+They did ceremonial purification, often using ash-water mixtures on clothing, which was considered necessary for ritual purity.
 Pothuven, A Sub sect of Veluthedath Nair caste in older Cochin state had role in performing purificatory ceremonies.
-The sacred specialists from Veluthedath Nair caste performed birth rites among the Nair community.
+The sacred specialists from Veluthedath Nair caste were responsible for performing birth rites among the Nair community.
 When someone from the Nair community died, the death news was announced throughout the village by a Veluthedath Nair.
 Initially they belonged to Ambalavasis and later integrated into the wider Nair community due to some socio-economic reasons.
+Then they turned to smaller jobs to earn a living.